Did you know we are a research active site?

 Salisbury Medical Practice actively supports clinical research studies within primary care.

-A wide range of research studies are supported by Salisbury Medical Practice to look at;
+A wide range of research studies are supported by Salisbury Medical Practice including research into:

 - Promoting a healthier lifestyle